 - Instant Pot

-In a bowl that will fit into your instant pot for pressure cooking later, add pork ribs and the rest of the ingredients and your clean hand to mix everything and let it marinade for at least 30 minutes or 1 hour if you have time.
+- In a bowl that will fit into your instant pot for pressure cooking later, add pork ribs and the seasonings and using your clean hand to mix everything and let it marinade for at least 30 minutes or 1 hour or overnight if you have the time

 If you are not pressure cooking and using steamer:

-Get your steamer ready by filling it up with water and bring it to a boil.
-Place the bowl of pork ribs in the steamer and steam the pork ribs for about 45 minutes or until they are cooked through and tender.
-If your ribs are in smaller pieces, it will take about 25-30 minutes to cook.
+- Get your steamer ready by filling it up with water and bring it to a boil.
+Place the bowl of pork ribs in the steamer and steam the ribs for about 20 minutes or until they are cooked through and tender.
+If your ribs are in smaller pieces, it will take about 15 minutes to cook.
 Be sure to check the water level and refill with some if it almost runs out.
 Serve immediately

 Other Instant Pot recipes are here